Primal-dual stochastic gradient method for convex programs with many functional constraints: Introduction

 We remark that if the potential application has any affine equality constraint $\va^\top \vx = b$, we can always write it into two affine inequality constraints $\va^\top\vx \le b$ and $-\va^\top\vx \le -b$ and thus formulate the problem in the form of \eqref{eq:ccp}, or we can use a technique similar to that in \cite{xu2017-1st-method-alm} to handle the equality and inequality constraints simultaneously.
+Furthermore, instead of sampling one constraint function every time, we can sample a small set $J_k$ of constraint functions, and let

+in the update \eqref{eq:update-x} and also update $z_j$ for all $j\in J_k$.
+All our convergence results can still be obtained.